-Enter the webhook url copied from the previous step.
-Paste the URL copied and click on Save.
+Paste the Webhook URL copied from the previous step and click on Save.

-IMPORTANT WARNING - Sometimes Grafana may not fire an alert if the "Include Image" parameter is selected.
+- Sometimes, Grafana may not fire an alert if the ‘Include Image’ parameter is selected.
 First check if the alert is working with the parameter not selected, and then try selecting the parameter and see if the alerts are fired to Zenduty.

-- Your Grafana is now integrated.
+Grafana has been successfully integrated.
 Zenduty will automatically create incidents from your Grafana rules.

 What notification channels can I route my Grafana alerts to?

 With Zenduty’s Grafana integration, alerts can be sent via Slack, Microsoft Teams, Email, SMS and Push Notifications.

 How will incidents and alerts be issued in this integration?

 With Grafana monitoring your applications, network or Kubernetes infrastructure, Zenduty will trigger incidents based on the alert conditions and thresholds configured on Grafana.
 Zenduty can create high and low urgency incidents based on the severity of the event from the Grafana event payload.
 Zenduty sends timely alerts whenever a metric is breached as defined within your Grafana alert rules.

 Incidents will automatically resolve in Zenduty when the distressed metric in Grafana returns to normal with real-time synchronization, reducing the need for manual intervention.